Sabadios/Cherry/README.md

  * Extensions
    * MongoDB for persistence of native web data
    * Hazelcast primarly for caching and/or - highly not recommended!, server side stateful data.
+   * More goodies to come in the next updates!